goonerify/The-Python-Mega-Course-Build-10-Real-World-Applications/README.md

 [Create new virtual environment](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html#create-a-virtual-python-environment)
 [Create new virtual environment with VS Code](https://stackoverflow.com/a/61092957/1445318)

-`python -m venv <reference a name for your virtual environment i.e venv.test.numpy>`
+`python -m venv (virtualenv instead of venv on linux) <reference a name for your virtual environment i.e venv.test.numpy>`

 <!---
 Important: Always give your venv a unique name so that you always know which is active